hwikgren/PNANetwork/NetworkCreation/Readme.md

 	* For each name in the pairs
 		* Get a Profession attribute for the individuals from our list _../Lists/knownProffs_
 			* The list has been compiled using Lists/professionCategory and semi-automatically assigning the raw PNA descriptions to the category that contains similar descriptions
-		* Get an Ethnicity attribute for the individuals
+		* Get the Ethnicity attribute for the individuals
 			* If the raw PNA description is in our list of ethnicities (_../Lists/origins_)
 				* use the Ethnicity category there
 			* Else, individuals get 'Unknown' as the Ethnicity attribute